rakkatak/sandbox/restaurant-menu/README.md

 >- Components only use the isolate scope
 >- Have a well defined life cycle

-In order to carry out a component based architecture, the following conventions were followed:
+With the menu application, in order to carry out a component based architecture, the following conventions were followed:
 >- Inputs to the components are defined only with one way binding i.e. '<'
 >- Properties passed in are never changed
 >